 The red, blue and yellow painting by Chinese artist Tan Ping also includes stylized waves trailing the length of the vessel, suggesting forward motion.

-Of his design, Tan said that the phoenix symbolizes beauty and good luck in Chinese culture, while the red color signifies joy and the yellow the grandeur of the 164,600-ton ship.
+The phoenix symbolizes beauty and good luck in Chinese culture, while the red color signifies joy and the yellow the grandeur of the 164,600-ton ship.

 Tan’s design is the latest in a series of hull paintings on Norwegian ships.
 Its most recent vessel, Norwegian Escape, with a rendering of marine life by Guy Harvey.
 Other motifs include a NYC skyline by Peter Max, a mermaid and swirling fusion by Lebo.